-MAINTENANCE SHOULD ONLY BE PERFORMED BY QUALIFIED PERSONNEL.
+MAINTENANCE SHOULD ONLY BE PERFORMED BY QUALIFIED PERSONNEL

-ONCE A YEAR, PREFERABLY BEFORE THE COLD WEATHER SETS IN, PERFORM THE FOLLOWING MAINTENANCE PROCEDURES.
+ONCE A YEAR, PREFERABLY BEFORE THE COLD WEATHER SETS IN, PERFORM THE FOLLOWING MAINTENANCE PROCEDURES:

 - 1. Check the status board for the following indications: - a.
-The "Power On" LED should be on. - b.
+Both the "Running Level" and "Set Level" bar graphs should be on but not necessarily in line.
+The "Running Level" may have gone up if the filters are accumulating debris. - b.
 The fan switch should be in "Auto" mode. - c.
 The "Element 1" LED may be off, steady on or blinking.
-An off LED would indicate there is no heat demand; a steady on LED would indicate there is a heat demand requiring full element capacity; a blinking LED would indicate the heat demand is being met by intermittent pulses of energy. - 2.
-If the "Power On" and "Element" LEDs are the only ones on and if the fan switch is in "Auto" mode and you've confirmed that it is actually running; then the unit should be functioning as intended.
+An off LED would indicate there is no heat demand; a steady on LED would indicate there is a heat demand requiring full element capacity; a blinking LED would indicate the heat demand is being met by intermittent pulses of energy.
+Stage 2 and 3 may or may not be called for. - 2.
+If the "Blower Speed" bar graphs and "Element" LEDs are the only ones on and if the fan switch is in "Auto" mode and you've confirmed that it is actually running, then the unit should be functioning as intended.
 You may now proceed with the following steps; - a.
-Power down the heating element and control circuits and lock out power as required.
-Remove the front access panels to expose the controls. - b.
-Clear air intake and discharge ducts of any debris. - c.
-Clear pressure relief vent/gooseneck of any debris.

-- d.
-Check all connections to the control section for loose or damaged wires and ensure they are secure. - e.
-Check for any signs of moisture or corrosion in the control section and on the 95DH Main Control board. - 3.
-Disconnect wires to heating elements and controls circuit at TB7 and TB8 and cap-off.
+Power down the heating element and control circuits and lock out power as required. - b.
+Remove and replace filters. - c.
+Remove front access panels to expose the controls. - d.
+Clear air intake and discharge ducts of any debris. - e.
+Clear pressure relief vent/gooseneck of any debris. - f.
+Check all connections to the control section for loose or damaged wires and ensure they are secure. - g.
+Check for any signs of moisture or corrosion in the control section and on the RVDH Main Control Board. - 3.
+Disconnect wires to heating element and controls circuit at TB7 and TB8 and cap-off.
 Disconnect the status board wires at TB3 on the main controller and cut any cable ties.
-Remove screws at the top of the control panel and gently pull the top of control panel towards you and up off the mounting pins (See appendices Control Section Removal).
+Remove screws at the top of the control panel and gently pull the top of control panel towards you and up off the mounting pins (See appendices - Control Section Removal).
 This allows the complete control section to be removed including the fan, heating elements, thermostats and sensors.
-Proceed with the following; - a.
-Remove any accumulated debris from the fan, heating elements, thermostats and sensors. - b.
+Proceed with the following;

+- a.
+Remove any accumulated debris from the fan blades, heating elements, thermostats and sensors. - b.
 Check the fan, heating elements, thermostats and sensor connections for signs of moisture or corrosion and ensure they are secure. - c.
 Ensure the temperature sensor is inserted all the way to the bottom of the tubing. - 4.
 Replace any damaged or corroded parts.
 When complete reinstall the control section and reconnect all wiring. - 5.
 Power up the unit and complete the performance check as described under section 4.3. - 6.
 Ensure all conduit holes are completely sealed with duct seal and ensure all the screws on the access panels are used and secured.